 Video-Supported Therapy (VST) can help people with tuberculosis take their medication, especially when Directly Observed Therapy (DOT) provided by public health authorities or local care services is not possible, or is not desired or reasonable for the patient.
-Technical devices (such as basic smartphones or tablets) must generally be available for this purpose, and no assistive devices are provided.
-However, VST or DOT is not considered a social medical aid.
-These technical or video-assisted support options are used to monitor medication intake in order to identify any issues with adherence.
+Patients generally need to have their own devices (such as basic smartphones or tablets) for this purpose; these are not provided as medical aids.
+However, VST or DOT is not a social medical aid.
+These technical or video-assisted support options are used to monitor medication adherence in order to identify any issues with taking medication.
 VST or DOT should be accompanied by social medical support.

 For more information on available support options, please visit www.no1lost.de and consult the DZK’s therapy recommendations.